alexrttr/send-ERC20-tokens-API-layer/README.md

 * INVESTMENT_RPC_PORT is a port of json-rpc server on the investment platform receiving reports
 - TIME_ZONE is a time zone of celery schedule, it should be set to server's time zone, celery delays tasks with it
 - GAS_LIMIT is a max gas a particular transaction can use
-- GAS_PRICE is a price of gas in gwei
+- GAS_PRICE is a price of gas in wei

 ## How to setup a geth container